brunosan/brunosan.eu/_posts/project/2012-05-06-First-balloon-mapping.md

 Using a very low-tech DIY wind stabilizer greatly reduces the shaking (Image provided below).

-Mapping under increased wind conditions can be address with kites instead of balloons.
+If you need to map under increased wind conditions you should try kites instead of balloons.

 **Stitching**